zanjabil2502/Yolo-Object-Timing/README.md

 - **Average Timing from All Objects**: Computes the average time all objects spend in the defined region.
 - **Object Timing for Specific Object Using Tracking**: Tracks and calculates the time for specific objects based on tracking ID.
 - **Real-time Processing**: Processes video streams in real-time.
+- **Max Time Calculation**: Calculates the maximum time any object has spent in the defined region.

 ## How It Works